-This easy method will show you exactly How To Dehydrate Cherry Tomatoes using a dehydrator.
+This easy method will show you exactly how to dehydrate cherry tomatoes using a dehydrator or oven.
 Use dried cherry tomatoes in pasta salads, sandwiches, or even eat them as a snack!
 It’s the perfect way to use up an abundance of juicy, summer tomatoes.

 Dried cherry tomatoes

 With all types of tomatoes and vegetables being abundant in the summer, it’s a shame if any had to go to waste!
 That’s why I love using my dehydrator.
-I get on dehydrating kicks and all of a sudden my house is filled with dried cantaloupe chips, dried edamame, and more!
+I get on dehydrating kicks and all of a sudden my house is filled with dried cantaloupe chips and fruit leather of every flavor!

 For this recipe, you’ll need a food dehydrator which is basically a ventilated box that circulates dry heat in order to take the moisture out of whatever is inside the trays.
-The investment is so worth it as it can save you money and lower your food waste.
-Whether you have loads of cherry tomatoes or any other type of tomato, your dehydrator will come in handy so you aren’t letting them rot in the garden or go to waste.
+The investment was worth it for us with our garden!
+Don’t have a food dehydrator?
+I also have instructions at the bottom of this post for oven drying!

 More fun things you can do with tomatoes